Step father sentenced to death for killing actress Laila Khan, 5 others in 2011 - www.lokmattimes.com

 Step father sentenced to death for killing actress Laila Khan, 5 others in 2011

-Mumbai, May 24 A sessions court in Mumbai on Friday awarded death sentence to Parvez Tak for the ...
+Mumbai, May 24 A Mumbai Sessions Court on Friday awarded death sentence to Parvez Tak for the sensational ...

-Mumbai, May 24 A sessions court in Mumbai on Friday awarded death sentence to Parvez Tak for the sensational killing of his step-daughter and actress Laila Khan, her mother, three siblings, and a cousin sister in 2011.
+Mumbai, May 24 A Mumbai Sessions Court on Friday awarded death sentence to Parvez Tak for the sensational killing of his step-daughter and actress Laila Khan, her mother, three siblings, and a cousin sister in 2011.

 Additional Sessions Judge S.B.
 Pawar pronounced Tak guilty of the multiple murders on May 9, and the verdict on the quantum of punishment was delivered on Friday.

-Tak, the third husband of Selina Patel, Laila's mother, has been found guilty of multiple murders, destruction of evidence, and other offences.
+Tak -- a resident of Jammu & Kashmir and harbouring links with the terror group Lashkar-e-Taiba -- was the third husband of Selina Patel, Laila's mother, and has been found guilty of the gory six murders, destruction of evidence, and other offences.

-He had killed Selina and her four children, plus a niece, at their farmhouse in Igatpuri near Nashik in February 2011, ostensibly over a property dispute, and buried their bodies on the bungalow plot before absconding.
+Following a brawl over a property dispute, Tak had killed Selina and her four children, plus a niece, at their farmhouse in the popular hill-station of Igatpuri in Nashik, on February 7, 2011, and buried their bodies in the bungalow gardens before absconding.

-The children were killed because they had witnessed Tak murdering Selina, as per the probe.
+The children were killed because they had witnessed Tak murdering Selina, as per the probe, and the entire family was reported 'missing' since February 7, 2011.

 Besides Selina (51) and Laila (30), the others killed were Azmina Khan (32), twins Imran Khan (25) and Zara Khan (25), and their cousin sister Reshma Khan (22).

-Laila had appeared in a few Bollywood films, including 'Wafaa' (2008) opposite the late superstar Rajesh Khanna.
+The actress was born as Reshma Patel but later adopted the screen name of Laila Khan, starting her film career with a Kannada film "Makeup" (2002), and then appeared in a few Bollywood films, including "Wafaa: A Deadly Love Story" (2008), opposite the late superstar Rajesh Khanna.

-After Laila and her family abruptly went missing, her father Nadir Patel had approached the police amid a huge hue and cry.
+After Laila and her family abruptly went missing in February 2011, her biological father Nadir Patel (Selina's first husband), had approached the police for help amid a huge hue and cry.

+Nadir Patel had named his ex-wife’s second husband Asif Shaikh, who is still absconding and the third husband Parvez Tak who has been slapped with a death penalty.

-The police probed many theories and conspiracies, but the case was finally cracked after it emerged that the actress’ phone was last active in Igatpuri before the family 'disappeared'.
+In the long-winding investigations, the police probed many theories and conspiracies but the case was finally cracked after it emerged that the actress’ phone was last active in Igatpuri before the family just 'disappeared' into oblivion.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app